Sunday, August 1, 2010

 Well... there are days when I put my foot in my mouth, and then there are days when I open my mouth and put them both in.
-Rather than to continue just changing feet in mouth...
-Go spiritual counsel on how to better manage our words.
+Rather than to continue just changing feet in my mouth...
+I sought some spiritual counsel on how to better manage my words.

 I remember years ago making somebody so mad that they pulled out a gun and threatened to shoot me for saying something out of line.
 I escaped with my life... and then began to pray the above scriptures.
 It helped... but it is an on-going task... as we will see in this study.

 Another thing that I notice a lot lately is the use of the name of the Lord in vain.
 I don't just mean to use God's name as a curse or in connection with profanity.
 While those things are certainly horrible (from a Christian’s perspective) I'm talking about the use of the Lord's name as an adjective or an exclamation.

 For example, when you watch a television program do you notice characters who exclaim, “Oh my god!”
 Or even, bypassing the more gentrifying exclamations such as gosh or golly and just saying His name?

 Even more disturbing, those who throw the name of Jesus around in a vain or useless manner.
 And when they go so far as to use the name of Jesus in conjunction with a profanity… I just want to jump out of my chair and scream!

 I would imagine that most Americans are familiar with the Ten Commandments.
 Whether or not you have seen the motion picture of that title starring Charlton Heston, wore the animated film “The Prince of Egypt,” most Americans have been exposed to those 10 precepts given by God to the children of Israel.
 Well then, in that case you should recognize this:

 Unfortunately, while most people are aware of that scripture, they don’t seem to either belive or take it seriously.
 And the frequency in which this abuse and misuse of His name occurs is increasing at an alarming rate.